Manchester

 Poptel who

-access via PC to electronic mail, fax transmission, telexes
+via PC to electronic mail, fax transmission, telexes and commercial

-wide range of users, including businesses, public sector bodies,
+range of users, including businesses, public sector bodies, local

-is the base for the Manchester Community Information Network
+for the Manchester Community Information Network (MCIN) and an

 Manchester